lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 ## Challenges of Theme Development

-Part of the reason that Shopify theme development is so difficult is that we are not given access to the Model or the Controller layers of a traditional MVC structured repository, places where developers would traditionally store logic.
+Shopify theme development does not allow access to the Model or the Controller layers like a traditional MVC structured repository.
+These are places where developers would traditionally store logic and computation before delivering pre-processed data to the presentation layer.

 As such, we often see Liquid code strewn with complex logic which is difficult to read, modify, fix, or extend.